 If my employee isn’t showing symptoms, can they leave self-isolation early or take a test?

-No, if they have been informed that they are a ‘contact’, they must immediately self-isolate at home for 14 days from the date of their last contact with someone who has tested positive for coronavirus.
-It is very important that they follow these instructions even if they feel well, as symptoms can take up to 14 days to appear from their last contact with someone who has coronavirus and they can infect others even if they don’t develop symptoms.
-They will only be advised to take a test if they are displaying symptoms - testing while asymptomatic can generate false negatives and is not recommended for these reasons.
+No, if they have been told they are a ‘contact’, they must immediately self-isolate at home for 10 days from the date of their last contact with someone who has tested positive for coronavirus.
+It’s very important that they follow these instructions even if they feel well, as symptoms can take up to 10 days to appear from their last contact with someone who has coronavirus and they can infect others even if they don’t develop symptoms.
+They will only be advised to take a test if they are displaying symptoms - testing while asymptomatic (not showing symptoms) can generate false negatives and is not recommended for these reasons.

 If my employee is asked to self-isolate as part of the contact tracing process, what support should I provide to my employee, including sick pay?

 Employers should continue to communicate with workers in self-isolation and provide support.
-This includes allowing people to work from home if they remain well and if it is practicable to do so.
-This might include finding alternative work that can be completed at home during the period of self-isolation.
-In no circumstances should the individual be permitted to return to work during the self-isolation period.
+This includes allowing people to work from home if they remain well and if it’s practical to do so.
+This might include finding alternative work that can be done at home during the period of self-isolation.
+In no circumstances should you permit someone to return to work during the self-isolation period.
 Employers can be under a duty to take all reasonable measures to minimise the risk of exposure to coronavirus at premises where work is carried out.
 One of the reasonable measures is to allow and enable an employee to self-isolate if they have tested positive or have had close contact with someone who has tested positive.
 Therefore employers may be liable for an offence if they do not comply with this measure.
 Employers can be served with a closure notice.
 If employers breach that notice, they may be guilty of an offence and could face a fine up to £10,000.
 In terms of recording sickness, it is recommended that self-isolation as part of the contact tracing process should not be recorded against an employee’s sickness record.